Privacy Practices

 Treatment Alternatives and Health-Related Benefits and Services.
 We may use and disclose your health information to inform you about treatment alternatives and health-related benefits and services that may be of interest to you.

 Fundraising Activities.
-We may use your health information to contact you in an effort to raise money for the Entity and its operations.
-We may disclose patient contact information to a foundation related to the Entity so that the foundation may contact you in raising money.
-We only would release contact information, such as your name, address and phone number, the dates you received treatment or services, the department which treated you, your treating physician, and your medical outcomes.
+We may use your demographic information about you, including information about your age, date of birth and gender, where you live or work, the type of insurance you have, and limited clinical information including the dates that you received treatment, the department and physician that provided you with services and outcome information, in order to contact you to raise money to help us improve our facilities and programs.
 You have the right to opt-out of receiving fundraising communications.
-Any fundraising communication sent to you will let you know how you can opt-out of receiving similar communications in the future, or you may opt-out of receiving fundraising communications by sending your name and address to the foundation related to the Entity, together with a statement that you do not wish to receive fundraising materials or communications from us.
+Any fundraising communication sent to you will let you know how you can opt-out of receiving similar communications in the future, or you may opt-out of receiving fundraising communications by sending your name and address to the foundation, together with a statement that you do not wish to receive fundraising materials or communications from us.
+We will not sell your health information without your authorization.
 Your treatment or payment will not be conditioned on your choice with respect to the receipt of fundraising communications.

 Special Situations